 This disorder may be missed in older people because certain symptoms, such as fatigue or pain, are considered part of aging or because worry about symptoms is considered understandable in older people, who usually have several medical problems and take many drugs.

 People with somatic symptom disorder benefit from having a supportive, trustful relationship with a doctor.
 The doctor can coordinate their health care, offer treatments to relieve symptoms, see them regularly, and protect them from unnecessary tests and treatments.
-However, the doctor must remain alert to the possibility that these people may develop a physical disorder that requires evaluation and treatment.
+However, the doctor must remain alert to the possibility that these people may develop a new, separate physical disorder that requires evaluation and treatment.